liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/01-retrieve-and-display-guestbooks.markdown

 ## Running Your App

-Run your app as you did before, by clicking the green play button in Android Studio's toolbar.
+Make sure that your portal is running and then run your app as you did before, by clicking the green play button in Android Studio's toolbar.
 If the emulator is already running, you're prompted to select it when your app deploys.
 With the app now running in the emulator, click the horizontal line stack on the action bar's left to open the drawer.
 Voila!
 Your guestbooks appear in the drawer!
 Wait, not so fast; the guestbook names aren't rendering properly.

 ![Figure 4: Strings representing `GuestbookModel` objects appear in the drawer instead of proper guestbook names.](../../images/android-guestbook-drawer-01.png)